Biography

 Education

-• French Degree in Chemical Engineering.
+• French Degree in Chemical Engineering, Ecole Nationale Supérieure de Chimie, Rennes, France.

-• German Doctor Degree in Chemistry (PhD).
+• German Doctor Degree in Chemistry (PhD), University of Mainz, Germany.

 • Professor and founder of the Institute for Applied Archaeological Sciences, IAPAS, Barry University, Miami ,Florida, (1983-1989).

-• Visiting Professor, Penn State University, Pennsylvania (1989-1991).
+• Visiting Scholar, Penn State University, Materials Research Laboratory, Pennsylvania, USA (1989-1991).

 • Honorary Professor, Xian Universtity of Architecture and Technology, China (1999).

-• 2001 to present: Research Director at CORDI-Géopolymère .
+• 2001-2008: Research Director at CORDI-Géopolymère, Saint-Quentin, Aisne, France .

 Professional expertise